- Go Hiking

-After passing through an open area with ballfields, the trail once more crosses to the east bank of the Saddle River (at 3.6 miles) and begins to parallel Paramus Road, with a Greek Orthodox Church on the left.
-A path leading to Paramus Road joins from the left, but you should continue ahead, proceeding under the Route 4 bridge on a walkway built over the river.
+After passing through an open area with ballfields, the trail bears left at 3.6 miles and crosses to the east bank of the Saddle River.
+It now begins to parallel Paramus Road, with a Greek Orthodox Church on the left.
+A path leading to Paramus Road joins from the left, but you should bear right, proceeding under the Route 4 bridge on a walkway built over the river.

-A short distance beyond, the path ahead leads to the historic Easton Tower, built In 1899 on the site of a former gristmill (the tower, surrounded by fencing, is presently being restored).
+A short distance beyond, at 4.0 miles, the path ahead leads to the historic Easton Tower, built in 1899 on the site of a former gristmill that dated back to 1745.
 You should turn right, cross a bridge over the river, and reach the intersection of Saddle River Road and Red Mill Road.
-Here, you turn left, proceed under the Red Mill Road bridge on a walkway built over the river, then bear left to continue along the river.
+Here, you bear left, proceed under the Red Mill Road bridge on a walkway built over the river, then bear left to continue along the river.

 Soon, you'll see and hear the Garden State Parkway to the left (across the river), while to the right, a path circles a pond, with the two paths running directly parallel to each other.
 After bearing left at 5.0 miles and crossing under the Parkway, you'll come to another intersection where, on the left, a bridge crosses the river.